What is a raptor?

 Raptors, also called birds of prey, have existed in some form for 50 to 75 million years.
 There are approximately 482 species of raptor worldwide, 304 diurnal (day-active) species and 178 nocturnal (night-active) species.
 This does not include the seven species of New World vultures.

-Find out more about raptor species found in North America, from how to spot them, to where they live, to what they eat.
+Find out more about raptor species found in the upper Midwest, from how to spot them, to where they live, to what they eat.

 For help in identifying raptors, check out the Guide to Identification of Midwest Raptors (PDF).